Engineering-Research-and-Development/true-connector/doc/start-stop.md

 ```

-Once all containers are up and running, TrueConnector is ready to be used.
+Once all containers are up and running, TRUE Connector is ready to be used.

 This can be also verified with issuing following GET commands: